gerardroche/gerardroche.github.io/_posts/2023-05-14-neovintageous-help-pages.md

 :help
 ```

 The help pages are provided unmodified so it's important to remember when referencing them that NeoVintageous is an emulation of Vim and may not yet implement that particular feature.
-Some differences and features specific to Sublime Text are in thier own help page:
+Some features and differences specific to Sublime Text are in their own help page:

 ```vim
 :help nv